bluerobotics/bluerobotics.github.io/bluerov/index.md

 8. That's it!
 We recommend using the included bullet connectors with the Basic ESCs to attach the ESC to the thruster cables.

 ##Electronics Tray Assembly

+The BlueROV comes with an electronics tray designed to fit the ESCs, a Raspberry Pi 1/2 computer, and an 3DR APM 2.6 autopilot.
+It also has a power distribution terminal block and straps to hold a battery.

+1. First attach the terminal block in the center of the tray on top using the two provided holes.

+2. Next, attach the ESCs using the provided zip ties.
+The ESC should be arranged with the "BlueRobotics" logo facing toward the tray which will expose the warm parts of the ESC to air to enable cooling.
+Three ESCs are attached on top and three on bottom.

+3. We recommend attaching the Raspberry Pi and camera now as well.
+Hardware is not provided.

+4. Next, install the Secondary Tray above the main tray using the four provided Aluminum Hex Standoffs and eight M3x6 Button-Head Socket Cap screws.

+5. The round legs can be snapped on to each end of the tray.
+You can use glue to secure the legs if desired.

+6. The provided velcro strap is used to secure a battery (not included).

 #Advanced